moehriegitt/vastringify/README.md

 - If no format specifier is found, values are printed at the end of the format string in default notation (as if printed with %a).

-- Note that `'...'` literals have type `int` in C, so values >0x7f, with its highest bit set, will be misinterpreted as illegal Unicode on compilers that have signed chars.
-On my compiler, printing `"%c",'\xfe'` prints a replacement characters, because 0xfffffffe is not valid Unicode, and this libraries implementation has no chance to find out that this is in fact 0xfe (and not 0xfffe from a signed short promotion).
-So printing `'...'` literals is unfortunately broken, without a fix.
-Printing with `%hhc` works as expected.
-Printing `(char)'\xfe'` also works, but is more ugly in my opinion (I do not like casts much).

 ## Restrictions